openrewrite/rewrite-docs/getting-started/recipe-development-environment.md

 ---
-description: 'Prerequisites, tools, and recommendations for developing with Rewrite'
+description: 'Prerequisites, tools, and recommendations for developing with OpenRewrite'
 ---

 # Recipe Development Environment

-This getting started guide covers setting up your development environment for creating your own Rewrite recipes.
+This getting started guide covers setting up your development environment for creating your own OpenRewrite recipes.

 ## Prerequisites

 * [JDK](https://adoptopenjdk.net/) \(version 1.8+\)
-  * A JRE alone is insufficient since Rewrite uses compiler internals and tools only found in the JDK
+  * A JRE alone is insufficient since OpenRewrite uses compiler internals and tools only found in the JDK
 * [Gradle](https://gradle.org/) \(version 4.7+ \) or [Maven ](https://maven.apache.org/)\(version 3.2+\)
 * Text Editor or IDE with Java support.
 [Kotlin ](https://kotlinlang.org/)support optional but recommended for a good test authoring experience
   * [IntelliJ](https://www.jetbrains.com/idea/download/)